Sport in Pakistan: Football

 Pakistan is known as the manufacturer of the official FIFA World Cup ball.
 The Pakistan Football Federation (PFF) is the governing body in Pakistan.

 The origin of football in Pakistan can be traced back to the mid-nineteenth century when the game was introduced during the British Raj.
 Shortly after the creation of Pakistan in 1947, the Pakistan Football Federation was created, and Muhammad Ali Jinnah became its first Patron-in-Chief.

+Pakistan's football team has won two gold medals at the South Asian Games, in 1989 and 1991, and secured a bronze medal in 1987.
+In regional competition, Pakistan achieved third place at the 1997 SAFF Championship (then known as the SAFF Gold Cup).
+Jinnah Stadium in Islamabad has long served as the primary home ground for the Pakistan national football team, and the country hosted the 2014 SAFF Women's Championship at the venue.
+Pakistan also hosted the 1993 SAARC Gold Cup and the 2005 SAFF Gold Cup.

 From 1948 to 2003, the National Football Championship was held in Pakistan.
 After 2003, it was replaced by the Pakistan Premier League.
 However, due to the lack of professional football clubs, football was mainly held on amateur basis.
-As the global popularity of football surged, the sport’s standing in Pakistan deteriorated.
-Some of the reasons for this decline was the administration’s lack of attention to football and the departmental system running in Pakistan, which was abolished in other countries after the 1960s.
+As the global popularity of football surged, the sport's standing in Pakistan deteriorated.
+Some of the reasons for this decline was the administration's lack of attention to football and the departmental system running in Pakistan, which was abolished in other countries after the 1960s.
 However Lahore based Wohaib FC emerged as a leading club of the country in the early 1990s and became the first Pakistani club to pass the qualifying round of the Asian Club Championship, doing so in the 1992–93 edition.
 The Pakistan Football Federation also faced several bans by FIFA during the years.
 Nonetheless, the sport gained popularity in the 21st century.
 The Pakistan National Football Challenge Cup is the national "knockout" cup competition in Pakistani football, run by the Pakistan Football Federation.
 The Pakistan National Women's Football Championship is the annual women's championship.